 A student withdrawing from Trinity College of Nursing & Health Sciences must secure a signed College Withdrawal Form from the Faculty Advisor in order to "officially withdraw".
-The official withdrawal date will be determined by the Financial Aid Specialist.
+The official withdrawal date will be determined by the student's last date of attendance.

-A student withdrawing from Trinity College of Nursing & Health Sciences who fails to notify the College and does not complete the withdrawal process is considered an "unofficial withdrawal" and will be dropped from all coursework and withdrawn from the College as determined by the College.
-The last day of attendance is determined in compliance with federal regulations.
-Either the date at which Trinity College becomes aware of the student's withdrawal, or the mid-point of the term, whichever is earliest.
+A student withdrawing from Trinity College of Nursing & Health Sciences who fails to notify the College and does not complete the withdrawal process is considered an "unofficial withdrawal" and will be dropped from all coursework and withdrawn from the College as determined by the College Attendance Policy.